4ian/GDevelop.js/Readme.md

 Documentation
 -------------

 Refer to [GDevelop documentation](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/) for detailed documentation of the original C++ classes.
-The file [Bindings.idl](https://github.com/4ian/libGD.js/blob/master/Bindings/Bindings.idl) describes all the classes available in libGD.js.
+The file [Bindings.idl](https://github.com/4ian/GDevelop.js/blob/master/Bindings/Bindings.idl) describes all the classes available in GDevelop.js.

 License
 -------

-* This library is distributed under the **MIT license**.
+* GDevelop.js is distributed under the **MIT license**.
 * GDevelop is under the MIT license (and GPL v3 license for the GUI).

 [GDevelop]: https://github.com/4ian/GD